alexvobo/FearNGreed/readme.md

     2. When Investors are getting too greedy, that means the market is due for a correction.

 Therefore, it's useful to analyze the current sentiment of the Bitcoin market based on volatility, volume, social media, dominance, and trends,  and crunch the numbers into a simple meter from 0 to 100.
- - Zero means "Extreme Fear", while 100 means "Extreme Greed".
+ - 0 means "Extreme Fear", while 100 means "Extreme Greed".

 ## Instructions
 - Install Node